-Her mind was consumed and she felt trepidation, anxiety and excitement.
+Her mind was consumed and she felt trepidation, anxiety, and excitement.
 She was ready but yet ill-prepared for what the future held.
-Leaving what is familiar and safe is not something one does every day, but if that is the course and destiny, it is better not to fight against.
+Leaving what is familiar and safe is not something one does every day, but if that is the course and destiny, it is better not to fight against it.
 Mind you, she was referring to her home and the job.
 It was pure hell these last couple of months.

-There was no hope for job satisfactoriness or satisfaction and her boss has been silent for over a month and All HR offered were excuses for every bad behaviour!
+There was no hope for job satisfactoriness or satisfaction and her boss has been silent for over a month and All HR offered were excuses for every bad behavior!

-Francine grew weary of her colleagues asking her questions about the woman;s unprofessional behavior.
+Francine grew weary of her colleagues asking her questions about that woman’s unprofessional behavior.

 “What is going on?”

 “Doesn’t your boss speak to you?”